cernaklab/synthetic-key-steps/README.md

 04_other_simi_metrics.ipynb computes and compares various molecular fingerprint based similarity metrics, using selected stemoamide synthesis routes.

+Further details are presented in the individual notebook, and Supporting Information of the manuscript.

 To run the notebooks presented here, create a conda environment with the appropriate package versions (the RDKit installation guide linked above has a walkthrough), then download this repository into a suitable location on the local machine.